vevenhar/go-playground/README.md

 # go-playground

-A place to collect various code examples to facilitate Go learning
+A place for collecting various documentation and code examples in order to facilitate Go learning

 ## Creating custom packages
 https://www.golang-book.com/books/intro/11